-This piece of your bong, the downstem, is going to also have heavier amounts of resin buildup because of the constant contact with dry herbs and smoke, just like the bong bowl piece.
+The downstem is going to also have heavier amounts of resin buildup because of the constant contact with dry herbs and smoke, just like the bong bowl piece.
 Because of this, make sure to spend some extra time here too.
 Be careful, the downstem is also delicate and shouldn’t be handled roughly.

-Cleaning your bong with alcohol is not a problem at all.
+Cleaning your bong with rubbing alcohol is not a problem at all.
 Just make sure you understand that there are other options that are advertised as being less toxic in case there are residues.
 As listed above, these options include vinegar, 420 cleaner (and other brands), and the scrapers.
 Deciding which to choose will depend upon your preferences.
 Just make sure to remember that you will probably find it difficult (if not impossible) or spend too much time trying to clean your bong without liquid and only scraping.
 So make sure to look into some form of liquid whether it’s vinegar or a cleaning solution if you’re not a fan of using isopropyl alcohol.

 Glass bongs are handy and nice to clean.
-This is because it is much easier to see any residual resin on glass when compared to other types of bongs.
+This is because it is much easier to see any residual resin on glass pipes or bongs when compared to other types of bongs.
 But, you need to remain careful and vigilant when you’re cleaning your glass bong.
 Too many bong owners have suffered terribly when they have broken their bongs while cleaning them.
 This isn’t because glass bongs are weak or unable to handle the pressures of cleaning – it’s because the owners were not careful enough when either shaking their bongs, or their parts, or maintained a good grip on the wet glass.
 This should not freak you out, but you must remember to be extremely careful when handling your glass (especially in unusual ways).
 Otherwise, use the same steps listed above to clean your glass bong.

-Silicone bongs do not suffer, at all, from the breakability issues that could plague your glass bong, but resin build up may not be as visible.
+Silicone bongs do not suffer, at all, from the break-ability issues that could plague your glass bong, but resin build up may not be as visible.
 Additional perks to having a silicone bong is that they are flexible, bendable, and allow you to reach into places that might not be an option with glass or plastic.
 Silicone is also considered an effective non-stick material.
 You may also purchase a silicone bong that is able to be disassembled and easier to clean effectively.
 In these ways, silicone bongs can be rather useful purchases from a maintenance end.
 Silicone bongs are cleaned using the same steps as any other bong.

 A plastic bong, much like silicone, is not as breakable as a glass bong.
-Also like a silicone bong, plastic bongs are sometimes able to be disassembled, but if not, they are often see-through like glass bongs, so resin detection is pretty easy.
-Plastic bongs should also be cleaned, like any bong, using the steps listed above.
+Also like a silicone bong, plastic bongs are sometimes able to be disassembled, but if not, they are often see-through like glass bongs, so resin detection is pretty easy.; Plastic bongs should also be cleaned, like any bong, using the steps listed above.
 The only difference would be whether or not you can dissemble the bong itself and clean the main chamber in separate parts.

 A percolator bong is going to be cleaned using the steps listed above.
 The main idea, however, is that greater attention to detail is necessary when cleaning these bongs.
 Your percolators perform admirably at distilling and adding oxygen to your hits, however, this means that it takes more work to make to get them super clean and working as they should.
 Don’t be afraid to spend a little time to make sure the percolators are properly cleaned and properly rinsed, it will be worth it.

 Purchasing your bong and bong cleaners is a simple process.
 They can be found at your local smoke shop around the corner or on the multitude of websites online.
-Remember, however, that at nyvapeshop.com all shipping within the USA is always FREE and there is a wide selection of glass, silicone, and percolator bongs as well as cleaning products and more useful information!
+Remember, however, that at nyvapeshop.com all shipping with the USA is always FREE and there is a wide selection of glass, silicone, and percolator bongs as well as cleaning products and more useful information!